djbottrill/ESP32-Z80-Emulator/README.md

 V2.2 Many changes and improvements:

-Now supports Over The Air (OTA) updates from the Arduino IDE Telnet client is forced into Character mode
+Now supports Over The Air (OTA) updates from the Arduino IDE

+Telnet client is forced into Character mode to more closely emulate a serial terminal

 ****************************